-It is very difficult to teach someone if you don't have knowledge.
-We are in a period where knowledge is feared and opposed as though it was an enemy of faith.
-You need to think deeply about how are you going to do your work as ministers of Christ and how you are going to live your life if not on a basis of knowledge.

-"My people perish for a lack of knowledge" (not lack of faith).

-A major defense of the secular world against the world is, "We have knowledge, you have faith."

-That is a primary point on which the gospel and the people of Christ must challenge its world today.
+Now, it is very difficult to teach anyone if you don't have knowledge.
+And we are in a period where knowledge is not only underdone but feared and opposed, as if it were an enemy of faith.
+But you need to think deeply about how you're going to do the work you contemplate to do as ministers of Christ and how you're going to live your life if it is not on a basis of knowledge.
+The prophet Hosea does not say my people perish for lack of faith does he?
+He says my people perish for lack of knowledge.
+A major defense of the secular world against the gospel is "well, we have knowledge, you have faith."
+Am I making any sense?
+You've run into this haven't you?
+And that is a primary point upon which the gospel and the people of Christ must challenge its world today.